unspentspace/.github/profile/README.md

 # unspent.space

 ## 👋 Hi there!
 Welcome to the _unspent.space_ organisation.
-We aim to be a worldwide open-source franchise.
+We aim to be a worldwide open-source franchise for bitcoin meatspaces.
 Anyone can use the brand, documentation and tools to create their own space. unspent.space/melbourne will be the first location.

 Please reach out by emailing us or submitting an issue.